The best tricycles with push handles for babies and toddlers. 9 fantastic toddler tricycles every kid will love, suitable from 9 months to 5 years.

 This is a four-stage tricycle, and parents can also purchase different configurations for even more options.

 With the classic model, this trike includes a detachable footrest for when your little one still can’t reach the pedals.
 This Stage 1 configuration also has a wrap-around tray with a cup holder a spot for snacks, and a seat belt.
-Around 18 months, the tray can be removed so your little one can help steer.
-Stage 3 lets your little one steer and pedal, while you can use the removable push handle to keep things under control.
-Finally, stage 4 lets you remove the push handle so your little one can enjoy a true taste of freedom, controlling the tricycle all on their own!
+Around the age range of 18 months, the tray can be removed so your little one can help steer.
+Stage 3 lets your little one steer and pedal, while you can use the removable push tricycle handle to keep things under control.
+Finally, stage 4 lets you remove the push tricycle handle so your little one can enjoy a true taste of freedom, controlling the tricycle all on their own!

 You can also opt for an infant-friendly version that is suitable from 6 months.